DominickLoyola/Software-Engineering-Group-7/README.md

    * npm install React

 **Put this in the .env.local file:**

+(if the .env.local file doesn't exist create it under the modify directory)

 MONGODB_URI=mongodb+srv://chrispkennedy10:JZlbet7nfucTgufM@userinfo.1gvlzhd.mongodb.net/?retryWrites=true&w=majority&appName=userinfo
 MONGODB_DB=userinfo
 * Make sure these libraries are installed and ready to use before running the application